 Section 9: CRITERIA FOR INITIATION AND TERMINATION OF DROUGHT RESPONSE STAGES notification.
-The District is a wholesale customer of the City of Austin and, accordingly, the District Manager will take into consideration the criteria promulgated by the City Manager of the City of Austin for determining whether conservation stages should be implemented.
+The District is a wholesale customer of the City of Austin and, accordingly, the District Manager will take into consideration the criteria promulgated by the City Manager of the City of Austin and the Austin Water Director for determining whether conservation stages should be implemented.
 The triggering criteria for the various conservation stages are based on the experience of the District and its wholesale water provider, the City of Austin.
-Public notification of the initiation or termination of drought response stages shall be by means of signs posted in public places, utility bill inserts, publication in the newspaper used by the District for public notices, special mailouts, and/or other means to be determined by the District Manager and his/or her designee.
+Public notification of the initiation or termination of drought response stages shall be by means of signs posted in public places, utility bill inserts, publication in the newspaper used by the District for public notices, special mail-outs, and/or other means to be determined by the District Manager and his/or her designee.